valentin-muller26/rna_sequencing/README.md

 ## 0. Getting started

-This step consist of the script named 0_get_samplelist used for organizing and generating the file contaning the list of the samples essential for the rest of the workflow.
-This script create a FASTQ directory where links to all FASTQ files are created.
-Additionally, it creates a metadata folder containing the sample_list file.
-This file lists the name of each sample along with the corresponding paths to the Read1 and Read 2 FASTQ files.
+This step consists of the script named 0_get_samplelist used for organizing and generating the file containing the list of the samples essential for the rest of the workflow.
+This script creates a FASTQ directory where links to all FASTQ files are created.
+Additionally, it makes a metadata folder containing the sample_list file.
+This file lists the name of each sample along with the corresponding paths to the Mate 1 and Mate 2 FASTQ files and also creates a file that recovers the table of the README file containing the names of all samples and their corresponding group.

 ## 1. Quality control